gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

       - [ ] Can detect and register ElastiCache Redis clusters.
       - [ ] Can detect and register MemoryDB clusters.
     - [ ] Azure
+      - [ ] Can detect and register MySQL and Postgres single-server instances.
-      - [ ] Can detect and register MySQL and Postgres instances.
+      - [ ] Can detect and register MySQL and Postgres flexible-server instances.
       - [ ] Can detect and register Azure Cache for Redis servers.
 - [ ] Verify Teleport managed users (password rotation, auto 'auth' on connection, etc.).
   - [ ] Can detect and manage ElastiCache users